-Road cycling climbs in Italy: top 10 toughest climbs close to Lake Maggiore and Lugano on Strava
+A guide to top 10 toughest cycling climbs close to Lake Maggiore and Lugano

 Take a look at the charts and the links on Strava below if you want to tie challenging road cycling climbs with undulating routes at the foothills of the Swiss-Italian Pre-Alps.
 We have designed rides which can involve these climbs.
 They all are paved and some ones start from the shores of Lake Maggiore and Lake Lugano.